 He maintains an active pro bono practice and regularly advises charities and NGOs on a wide range of legal and strategic matters.

-- Heineken's pan-European trucks fleet in relation to damages arising out of the EU trucks cartel.
+- Heineken, Diageo, AB InBev and Morrisons in relation to damages claims in the Netherlands and England & Wales arising out of the EU trucks cartel.

 - Global pharmaceutical company in relation to a follow-on competition damages action in the English High Court related to a decision by the European Commission.

 - Global pharmaceutical company in relation to investigations by the CMA and the European Commission into patent settlement agreements.

 - Global online retailer in relation to the CMA's investigation into anti-competitive agreements in the light fittings sector.

 - Postgraduate Diploma, EU Competition Law, King's College London, 2016